bdlucas1/diff3d/README.md

-Unlike other tools that do 3d diffs by using 3d boolean operations like intersection and difference, this tool is robust and is not limited to manifold (close surface) meshes, but can diff anything that can be rendered, including open surfaces, curves, and points.
+Unlike other tools that do 3d diffs by using 3d boolean operations like intersection and difference, this tool is robust and is not limited to manifold (closed surface) meshes, but can diff anything that can be rendered, including open surfaces, curves, and points.